Jcro15/IETI-mongodbLab/README.md

     * Todos that contains a description with a length greater than 30 characters

 8. Implement the queries of the previous step using *derived query methods* in your repository interface.
 Is it possible to implement all of them?

+    with the proposed object configuration it is not possible to perform the third query because it would imply the simulation of a join and a grouping in terms of sql , to make this query possible it is necessary that the tasks are saved as a list inside the user